-The Authority operates solely in Jefferson and Broomfield Counties, Colorado, and its only significant source of revenue is a surcharge on telephone service in that geographic region.
+The Authority operates solely in Jefferson and Broomfield Counties including portions of the City of Arvada and the City of Westminster that are in Adams County, Colorado, and its only significant source of revenue is a surcharge on telephone service in that geographic region.
 A reduction in this revenue, if it were to occur, may have a significant effect on the Authority's activities.